ASilentBond/Documentation/Help and support.md

 5. **Begin Your Adventure:** Confirm your choice, and the game will start a new session, allowing you to embark on a fresh adventure.

 That's it!
 You're now ready to enjoy A Silent Bond from the beginning.
 Have fun exploring the game world and completing quests.

+---

+# How can I save my progress?

+In [Your Game Name], your progress is automatically saved thanks to our convenient autosave feature.
+You don't need to worry about manually saving your game; our system takes care of it for you!

+As you play through the game and achieve milestones, complete levels, or reach significant points, your progress is continuously saved.
+This means you can exit the game at any time, and when you return, you'll pick up right where you left off.

+Enjoy a seamless gaming experience with [Your Game Name] knowing that your progress is always safe and up to date.
+Dive back into the action and continue your adventure!